freesoft/detox_bot2/paper/paper.md

 ### Classifier

 We use a Multinomial Naive Bayes classifier with TF-IDF for toxic chat classification.
 The classifier is trained on the Jigsaw dataset on Kaggle and the resulting model is persisted in serialized form and used for future invocations of the framework.
-The scikit-learn library was chosen for prototyping the Machine Learning and NLP components because it was easy to use and is supported with many online examples.
+The scikit-learn library was chosen for prototyping the Machine Learning and NLP components because it was easy to use and is supported with many online examples. \color{black}The final project uses PySpark with MLlib for improved scalability.

+### Container system

+The application is deployed to a Kuernetes cluster on Google Cloud Platform (GCP), with load balancing for high availability and scalable performance.
+The application container is automatically built on GCP when changes are committed to the master branch of the repository.
+Thus the application team was able to work off of local branches, verify changes via pull requests to a development branch, and then trigger automated builds of the container image in GCP by committing approved changes the master branch.

+\color{gray}
 Preliminary Evaluation/Results
 ===============================